How to remove Advanced Mac Cleaner malware from Mac

 Advanced Mac Cleaner is not a virus, and there’s no evidence it will do any lasting harm to your Mac.
-However, the Advanced Mac Cleaner pop-ups are an irritation and it can slow down the performance of your computer while it’s running.
+However, the Advanced Mac Cleaner pop-ups are irritating and can slow down your computer's performance while it’s running.

 If you take the bait and pay for it, you will have spent money for nothing.
-But you will also have given your credit card details to people who use scam tactics to take money and so your financial security would be at risk.
+But you will also have given your credit card details to people who use scam tactics to make money, and so your financial security would be at risk.

 How can I avoid Advanced Mac Cleaner?

 The simplest way is to leave your Mac security settings for downloading applications at their default.
-That way, if you try to download an app that’s not either from the App Store or a trusted developer, you will see a warning and will be required to manually override the security settings.
-As Advanced Mac Cleaner comes bundled with other tools, when you try to download one of those tools you’ll see the warning.
+That way, if you try to download an app that’s not either from the App Store or a trusted developer, you will see a warning and will be required to override the security settings manually.
+As Advanced Mac Cleaner comes bundled with other tools, you'll see the warning when you try to download one of those tools.
 If you’re worried, don’t give permission for it to download.

-As a general rule, avoiding malware is accomplished by being vigilant about not clicking links in emails or messages your receive or on websites, unless you are absolutely sure where those links lead.
-Also, there are some websites that are more likely to host malware, such as PUPs bundled with apparently legitimate applications, than others.
-These include sites that offer access the latest movies, TV programs, games and software for free, and some free porn sites.
+As a general rule, avoiding malware is accomplished by being vigilant about not clicking links in emails or messages your receive or on websites unless you are absolutely sure where those links lead.
+Some websites are also more likely to host malware, such as PUPs bundled with apparently legitimate applications, than others.
+These include sites that offer access to the latest movies, TV programs, games, and software for free, and some free porn sites.
 You should avoid those if you want to minimize the chances of downloading malware.

 Tip: If you want a tool that can free up disk space on your Mac by getting rid of unnecessary files, we recommend CleanMyMac X. This is a legit app that is notarized by Apple, meaning it doesn't contain any malicious components.